Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 As Canada's national occupational health and safety resource, CCOHS is dedicated to the advancement of workplace health and safety.
 We do this by providing information and knowledge transfer services; training and education; cost-effective tools for improving occupational health and safety performance; management systems services supporting health and safety programs; injury and illness prevention initiatives and promoting the total well-being – physical, psychosocial and mental health - of working people

 CCOHS is a recognized leader in providing effective programs, products and services, which are based on the centre's core knowledge, collection of occupational health and safety information, and application of information management technologies.

 Collaborative projects serve many purposes at CCOHS.
-These opportunities enhance CCOHS’ occupational health and safety information resources, and allow CCOHS to collaborate with partners worldwide to access and share global perspectives.
+They are opportunities to enhance our occupational health and safety information resources, collaborate with partners worldwide to access and share global perspectives.
 This collaboration among nations serves to promote the sharing of information and knowledge for social and economic programs relating to health and safety, reduce injuries and illness, and improve conditions for workers.
 They also contribute to Canada's leadership role in the world and bring the wealth of global occupational health and safety information for use by CCOHS to improve the health and safety of working people in Canada.